-- In a large bowl combine the cooked farro, almonds, dried cranberries, parsley, mozzarella and dill weed.
+In a large bowl combine the cooked farro, almonds, dried cranberries, parsley, mozzarella, dill weed, salt and pepper.
 Drain the apples and add them to the bowl.
-Drizzle the olive oil and balsamic over the mixture.
-Toss well and season with salt and pepper to taste.
+Drizzle the olive oil and balsamic over the mixture and toss well.

 Recipe adapted from Serious Eats